S/Sgt. Joe Riley Anness Jr.

 On July 6, 1946, Joe was discharged from the army.
 After nineteen days, Joe reenlisted in the army.
 At the end of his military career, he was stationed at Fort Jackson, South Carolina.
 He retired on March 1, 1961, as a staff sergeant.

-Joe R. Anness Jr. passed away on July 1, 1976, in Danville, Kentucky.
+Joe R. Anness Jr. passed away on July 1, 1976, in Louisvile, Kentucky, from a heart attack.
+He had been visiting his sister there.
+He was buried at Springhill Cemetery in Harrodsburg.
 Sixteen members of the 192nd served as his pallbearers.